How to Apply

 How do I apply?

 Complete and submit the Expression of Interest form to the project team.
-The form is available from the project team or can be downloaded here.
+This form is available from the project team or can be downloaded here.

 Nominate your preferred farm advisor, who must then be trained and approved by the project team.